lautenba/ADA_pADAwan_Project/README.md

-# The Ingredients of A Good Recipe
+# Ingredients For A Good Recipe

 # Abstract
 A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
 What's the motivation behind your project?